Multiple Choice Bible Quiz about Moses the Lawgiver

 c.
 Moses wrote five books.

-They are commonly called the Books of Law or the Pentateuch.
+The books are commonly known as the Books of Law or the Pentateuch.

 They are the first five books in the Old Testament.